An Honest Cox Internet Review, According to Customers

 3.8/5.0

 While it’s not one of Reviews.org’s five fastest providers, Cox still has formidable speeds.
 Looking at results from our speed test over the past year, Cox delivers average downloads of 160.347Mbps.
-That’s a great speed, ranking it higher than major competitors like Spectrum, AT&T, and Frontier.
-Cox also gets a respectable average upload speed of 26.442Mbps, which is much slower than a fiber provider but faster than many cable providers.
+That’s a great speed, ranking Cox faster than major competitors like AT&T, Spectrum, and Frontier.
+Cox also gets a respectable average upload speed of 26.442Mbps, much slower than a fiber provider but faster than many cable providers.
+And while it may not get fiber-optic speeds, Cox is faster than CenturyLink DSL or Frontier DSL packages.

 As for reliability, customers who spoke with Reviews.org gave a mixed picture.
 While many found Cox reliable, some mentioned frequent outage issues.
 “The download and upload speeds varied wildly,” said software developer Aaron LaBounty, a former Cox customer in Tulsa, Oklahoma.